Multi-Cluster Layer 4 Load Balancing with Fleet Manager

 Get the external IP address of the service:

 After deploying the MultiClusterService, you need to retrieve the external IP address to access the service.
-Run the following command to get the external IP for both clusters:
+Run the following command to get the external IP for the East-US cluster:

 Look for the external IP under the EXTERNAL-IP column for the store-front service.